-Society for Museum Archaeology Annual Conference 2025 to be held at Museum of Liverpool on 13th and 14th of November 2025
+The Society for Museum Archaeology Annual Conference 2025 is to be held at the Museum of Liverpool on 13th and 14th of November 2025 – Booking is now open!!

-The conference will celebrate the successes of Museum Archaeology over the past 50 years and look forward to the possible challenges and opportunities over the next 50 years.
+The conference celebrates the successes of Museum Archaeology over the past 50 years and looks forward to the possible challenges and opportunities over the next 50 years.

 SMA Annual Awards for Excellence